 These shocking images from space show how much Lake Mead is vanishing.
-Look around the edges and see the striped colored rock that shows where the water levels used to be.
-In the top of the picture you can see how the river beds are nearly dry.
+Look around the edges and see the striped-colored rock that shows where the water levels used to be.
+At the top of the picture, you can see how the river beds are nearly dry.
 On the right you can see where the Colorado River flows into Lake Mead and how low the river is.

 The water level in Lake Mead is at its lowest since before it was created in 1937.
 The water level was 1041.30 feet (317.4 meters) above sea level on July 18, 2022.
 In July of 2000, when the first photo was taken, the water level was 1199.97 feet (341 meters) a difference of 158.67 feet!
 That is like standing on a 15-story building, looking down 150 feet, that is how much water is now gone!
 You can imagine how this affects the wildlife in the area.
 Lake Mead is home to striped bass, crappie, catfish and rainbow trout.
 Fewer fish means less food for the bald eagles and peregrine falcons.
 You can see the trickle effect of the importance of the lake.

 Lake Mead’a full capacity is 1,220 feet (372 meters).
 According to the U.S. Bureau of Reclamation’s Lower Colorado Basin Region, the water level has to stay above 895 feet or the Hoover Dam will have to be shut down and no water could travel past the dam.
 This is called the “dead pool” level.
 There has been concern for years about Lake Mead and Lake Powell reaching the dead pool level.

 Has Lake Mead Ever Been This low Before?